 - Knees bent.

-- Never do Pranayama in the Fish Pose.
+- Never do Pranayama in the Matsyasana or Fish Pose.
 The breathing has to be smooth and silent.

 - If you have a serious back or neck injury, it is strongly recommended to avoid this pose or asana.

-- Patients with insomnia and migraine should abstain from practicing the Fish Pose as well.
+- Patients with insomnia and migraine should abstain from practising the Matsayasna or Fish Pose.